roundaboutluke/porygon/README.md

 # Important

-I don't really know what I'm doing which is probably evident to anyone that does looking at this, but it works for me so hopefully it does for you too.
-My map is teeny tiny and I trust Jabes wholely so don't be surprised if this is incredibly taxing for you big mappers with `"includeActiveCounts": true`
+I don't really know what I'm doing which is probably evident to anyone that does looking at my spaghetti, but it works for me so hopefully it does for you too.

 # Todo